y-scope/clp/README.md

 can be found [here](docs/Datasets.md).
 Search performance is measured using queries on the MongoDB logs (for JSON) and the Hadoop logs (for unstructured logs).
 Note that CLP uses an index-less design, so for a fair comparison, we disabled MongoDB and PostgreSQL's indexes; If we left them enabled, MongoDB and PostgreSQL's compression ratio would be worse.
-We didn’t disable indexing for Elasticsearch or Splunk since these tools are fundamentally index-based tools (i.e., logs cannot be searched without indexes).
+We didn't disable indexing for Elasticsearch or Splunk since these tools are fundamentally index-based (i.e., logs cannot be searched without indexes).
 More details about our experimental methodology can be found in the [CLP paper](https://www.usenix.org/system/files/osdi21-rodrigues.pdf).